rarolabs/rarui/packages/implementations/react/src/atomic/Toggle/README.md

 # `@rarui-react/toggle`

-Titles are text components, used to apply visual and semantic hierarchy to the contents of a page.
+Toggle switches enable or disable the state of a single item.

 ## Installation